 As a daughter, director Miriam Pucitta was given to strangers by her mother so that she could keep her job.
 Was she a "forbidden child"?
-Today, together with her own daughter, she searches for traces and injuries of her family in Germany, Italy and Switzerland and discovers a chapter of labor migration that is widely unknown.
+Today, together with her own daughter, she searches for traces and injuries in her family in Germany, Italy, and Switzerland and discovers a chapter of labor migration that is widely unknown.

 Motherland